nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Aspect: How it executes**

 * **Alternative 1:** Create a list (`FilteredList`) of Transactions, controlled by `ModelManager`.
-    Everytime a user create a transaction, a new instance of transaction will be added to the list and a person/client specified by it's unique identifier (`Email`) will be referenced by this transaction.
-To list all of the transactions of a particular person, the `FilteredList` should be updated to only contain `Transaction` with a reference to the person's id.
+    Everytime a user create a transaction, a new instance of transaction will be added to the list and a client specified by its unique identifier (`Email`) will be referenced by this transaction.
+To list all the transactions of a particular client, the `FilteredList` should be updated to only contain `Transaction` with a reference to the client's id.
-    * Pros: Consistent design with the Person class.
+    * Pros: Consistent design with the `Person` class.
     * Cons: Have to handle cases when a user is updated/removed.
 The input specified by the users corresponds to the index of the displayed clients/users.
 Hence we need to retrieve the client's attributes before initializing the Transaction object.

-* **Alternative 2 (current implementation):** Every person object has a list of transactions which will be initialized with an empty list.
-Each time a user add a transaction, the object will be added into the specified Person's Transaction List.
+* **Alternative 2 (current implementation):** Every `Person` object has a list of transactions which will be initialized with an empty list.
+Each time a user add a transaction, the object will be added into the specified `Person`'s Transaction List.
     * Pros: Easy to implement
     * Cons: Lower abstraction especially when displaying the transaction to the UI.
 Inconsistent design in comparison to the `Person` class.